New cancer treatment facility coming to Florence

 Photo Gallery 1 Images

-The face of healthcare is about to change in Florence with the groundbreaking of the first multi- purpose cancer treatment facility.
+The face of healthcare is about to change in Florence with the groundbreaking of the first multi-purpose cancer treatment facility.

 Alliance Cancer Care broke ground on their new 40,000 square foot facility that will go off of Peach Street in Florence.
 The facility means cancer patients will not have to travel to Huntsville for treatment.

-The new facility will cost $13 to $20 million and will offer everything a patient needs in one location.
+The new facility will cost between $13 million to $20 million and will offer everything a patient needs all in one location.

-"We're building a multi disciplinary cancer center where we will have radiation, medical oncology, diagnostic imaging, and labs all under one roof.
+"We're building a multi-disciplinary cancer center where we will have radiation, medical oncology, diagnostic imaging and labs all under one roof.
 So it's going to be very convenient for patients," said Childs.

-The project is expected to be done by the fall of 2019.
+The project is expected to be completed by the fall of 2019.

-Later this month RegionalCare will have a hearing before a judge to build their own cancer treatment facility next to the new hospital in Florence located off of Veterans Drive.
+Later this month, RegionalCare will have a hearing before a judge to build their own cancer treatment facility located off of Veterans Drive, next to the new hospital in Florence.

 Related Content